Clinical Nutrition Training Program

 The Department of Clinical Nutrition Services operates as a supportive department of St. Jude and is committed to excellence in patient care, research, and teaching.
 Clinical Nutrition offers training opportunities for dietetic interns and dietitians interested in obtaining an understanding of the nutritional management of pediatric oncology and catastrophic illnesses.

 Dietetic interns and dietitians requesting a training opportunity at St. Jude in the department of Clinical Nutrition must fit into one of the following categories:

 - Dietetic interns must be enrolled in an Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved dietetic internship and have completed their pediatric and nutrition support rotations.

-- International visitor must be an approved visitor through the St. Jude International Outreach Program
+- International visitors must be an approved visitor through the St. Jude International Outreach Program.

 - Complete an online application prior to deadline.